Associate Professor, History & Political Science

 I moved to the beautiful Berkshires and joined the MCLA community in 2015 after completing a Ph.D. in political science at the University of Colorado.

 I am most at home in the classroom.
 This makes sense as my experiences as an undergraduate at a small liberal arts college are what first made me think about pursuing a career in academia.
 At MCLA, I teach an introductory course on comparative politics and offer a wide variety of upper-level courses covering everything from Latin American politics to civil war and terrorism to political and economic development.
-I also have the pleasure of leading MCLA's annual Model United Nations course and participation in the North American Model United Nations Conference in Toronto, Canada.
-More information about one of our recent trips can be found here.
+I also have the pleasure of leading MCLA's annual Model United Nations course, which includes fully funded participation in a Model United Nations Conference.
+Recent destinations include Toronto, Canada, Chicago, New York City and Philadelphia.
 Overall, my courses aim to highlight the fascinating challenges and complexity of international affairs.
 I work to prepare our students for the demands and opportunities of an increasingly globalized world.
 In addition to teaching the substantive content of each course, I prioritize skill development, including confident public speaking, clear and concise writing, reading comprehension, research, and critical thinking.
 My classroom often features simulations and structured debates, where students research and represent different roles as they confront a real-world challenge.

 Professionally and personally, I have been heavily influenced by three-and-a-half years studying, teaching, volunteering, and researching in Latin America.
 The majority of this time was spent as a Rotary Ambassadorial Scholar in Guayaquil, Ecuador.
 In Guayaquil, I completed a Master’s degree in International Sciences and Diplomacy, taught social science courses at a local university, and was involved in many service activities, such as teaching in a low-income school, interning with a micro credit, and housing non-profit.
 I later returned to Ecuador for seven months of dissertation field research.